This post is sponsored by Miraj Stories Use the link above for the discount.

 Islamic Interactive Stories & Games for Kinesthetic Learning

-If my husband takes my 4 year old to the office with him – on days when I need a break or the baby is sick, this is a part of survival kit :p (along with snacks and activity books).
+If my husband takes my 4-year-old to the office with him – on days when I need a break or the baby is sick, this is a part of the survival kit :p (along with snacks and activity books).
 Sometimes we play these games together because they are so educational that they open up many discussions for us alhamdulillah.
 Following are some of our favorite interactive stories and games:

 21) Alkhaliq – the Creator